SteveHHuang/9618/Paper4Intro.md

-# In 9618 paper4, internet access and references are NOT allowed
+# *In 9618 paper4, internet access and references are NOT allowed

-# -Comment of any variables is **significant**
+# *Comment of any variables is **significant**

-# -1D and 2D array, declaration, common operation and algorithms
+# 1D and 2D array, declaration, common operation and algorithms

-# -common opeations:
+# Common operations:
-i. basics: data types, vars, expression, program constucts
+	i. basics: data types, vars, expression, basic constucts(i.e. sequence, selection, iteration)

-ii. implement ADT by using arrays or with objects
+	ii. implement ADTs(queue, stack and linked list) by using arrays or with objects

-# recursion
+# Recursion

-# searching
+# Searching
 	i. linear search

 	ii. binary search

-# sorting
+# Sorting algorithms
 	i. bubble sort

 	ii. insertion sort

-# classes and objects
+# classes and objects(OOP)

-# binary tree
+# Binary tree